Trans inclusion at work policy

 What do we mean by trans inclusion, aims of policy and our statement of commitment

-Artsadmin acknowledges that transgender people are among the most discriminated against in society*.
-We aim to create and uphold a safe place of work for transgender people and are committed to supporting staff through transition.
+Artsadmin acknowledges that trans people are among the most discriminated against in society*.
+By trans inclusion at work, we mean that we aim to create and uphold a place of work that is as safe as possible for trans people and we are committed to supporting trans staff.
 We do this through the policy and process outlined in this document but also, importantly, by fostering a work culture that is rooted in recognising people as individuals.
 We aim to lead with kindness and care, to lessen assumptions and provide support.
-We recognise that employees spend a large amount of time in the workplace and believe that being supported to be your authentic self at work enriches the organisation.
+We recognise that employees spend a large amount of time in the workplace and believe that being supported to be one’s authentic self at work enriches the organisation.
 We believe that trans and non-binary staff contribute a variety of experience to the organisation and that working with the trans community has a positive impact on Artsadmin.
 We take our responsibility as a progressive arts organisation seriously, recognising the power we hold and committing to ‘living our policies’ not just writing them.

 Our staff and trustees commit to distributing, communicating and sharing this policy with our community (artists, freelancers, technicians etc) and with new staff and trustees via our induction processes.
 We will review this policy and staff and trustees will renew commitment to implementing it on an annual basis.